Are you at risk?

 If left untreated PAD can lead to more severe conditions such as tissue loss or amputation.
 Blood pressures are taken from both arms and both ankles to determine if blood flow in the legs is reduced.

-Find a vascular surgeons
+Find a vascular surgeon

 The board-certified vascular surgeons at The Surgical Clinic in Nashville and Middle TN specialize in advanced minimally invasive surgery for treating vascular diseases.
 Give us a call today to learn more.